z76316/z76316.github.io/_pages/about.md

 ### News

+- May 2024: Two papers accepted by ICML 2024

+- Mar.
+2024: One paper accepted by NAACL 2024

 - Jan.
 2024: One prepreint about LLMs’ context window extention is now avaivale at arXiv: [LLM Maybe LongLM: Self-Extend LLM Context Window Without Tuning](https://arxiv.org/abs/2401.01325).

 - Oct.
 2023: One paper accepted by NeurIPS 2023 AI for Science Workshop